patrikx3/gitlist/README.md

 [//]: #@corifeus-header:end

-This is Klaus Silveira's fork, with multiple themes (dark/light), sub-modules, uglify-es, webpack, toast, pure Bootstrap 3 and upgraded to PHP7.1 with all components.
+This is Klaus Silveira's fork, with web workers, multiple themes (dark/light), sub-modules, uglify-es, webpack, toast, pure Bootstrap 3 and upgraded to PHP7.1 with all components.

+Usually, even a small router can use it with 64MB `PHP memory limit`.

 #### Warning
-For the actual released `zip` file does not need anything like `NodeJS` or anything like that.
+For the actual released `zip` file does not need `NodeJS` or anything like that.
 Only a `web server`, `PHP 7.1` and `GIT`.

 See releases: https://github.com/patrikx3/gitlist/releases